Ovsiankina/ai-powered-pdf-sorter/README.md

     You can change it to whatever Ollama model you'd like as long as it supports tools.

-    To modify the model, change the calue of the `ollamaModel` variable on line 17 of `./document_analyzer.py`.
+    To modify the model, change the value of the `ollamaModel` variable on line 17 of `./document_analyzer.py`.

 6. Keep ollama running in the background with `ollama serve` and run the app.